 Grid Ref: LR 35: NN 8472 9281 | Location: Eastern Highlands

 The Bothy is currently closed whilst a major refurbishment by the Estate is underway.
 This has been planned for some time and will see some big improvements to the bothy.
-We hope that work will be completed later in September and will let you know when the bothy is open for use again
+We hope that work will be completed by early summer 2017.

 Please contact the estate if using the bothy between 1 September and 20 October.
 Use only wood supplied, Glenfeshie Estate, 01540 651 212.
 The toilet is in the adjacent building; please follow instructions for its use and ensure that it is left clean.
 Wood-burning stove.